- Home

 3. Give camping a go

 While it’s not for everyone, camping can be a great way to spend more time outdoors, visit beautiful places and save some money.
-You can find campsites virtually anywhere you might want to go, whether that’s in the UK or further afield, for a variety of prices ranging from £15 a night and up for a tent pitch.
+You can find campsites virtually anywhere you might want to go, whether that’s in the UK or further afield, for a variety of prices starting from as little as £15 a night for a tent pitch.

-If you’re a first-time camper, you don’t have to rush out and buy all of the gear as costs can quickly add up, instead ask friends and family to see if they have a tent, sleeping bag or a camping stove that you could borrow.
-You can then supplement this with things you have at home, for example, if you haven’t been able to borrow a sleeping bag, take your duvet and a few extra blankets, you might even feel more at home with it all!
+If you’re a first-time camper, you don’t have to rush out and buy all of the gear as costs can quickly add up.
+Instead, it’s worth asking friends and family if they have a tent, sleeping bag or a camping stove that you can borrow.
+You can then supplement anything they offer with things you have at home, for example, if you haven’t been able to borrow a sleeping bag, take your duvet and a few extra blankets, you might even feel more at home with it all!

-If you are feeling stumped for things to do, the UK also has plenty of great attractions that you can visit for free, whether it’s the Natural History Museum in London or The Royal Botanic Garden in Edinburgh.
+If you’re stumped for things to do, the UK also has plenty of great attractions that you can visit for free, whether it’s the Natural History Museum in London or the Royal Botanic Garden in Edinburgh.

-If you’re going to an attraction that charges entry fees, its worth checking to see if you can get any discounts or cheap rates if you book in advance.
-One option is to see if you have any loyalty points that could contribute towards the cost, for example, Tesco Clubcard points can be towards tickets to Alton Towers, Legoland, Thorpe Park Resort, Colchester Zoo and hundreds more days out and activities.
+If you’re going to an attraction that charges entry fees, it’s worth checking to see if you can get any discounts or cheap rates if you book in advance.
+One option is to see if you have any loyalty points that could contribute towards the cost, for example, Tesco Clubcard points can be used towards tickets to Alton Towers, Legoland, Thorpe Park Resort, Colchester Zoo and hundreds more days out and activities.
+Read our article The best discounts for people in their 50s, 60s and beyond to see some of the attractions you can get into at a lower cost.

 Get your free no-obligation pension consultation